ftrackhq/ftrack-connect/doc/developing/hooks/connect_widget.rst

 .. _developing/hooks/tab_plugin:

 ********************************
-ftrack.connect.plugin.tab-plugin
+ftrack.connect.plugin.connect-widget
 ********************************

-The *ftrack.connect.plugin.tab-plugin* hook is triggered when :term:`ftrack connect` starts up and is used to register custom widgets for connect.
+The *ftrack.connect.plugin.connect-widget* hook is triggered when :term:`ftrack connect` starts up and is used to register custom widgets for connect.

 The hook can be used to inform the users about problems that could arise with